 Science, Technology, Engineering and Mathematics (STEM) | Explore.
 Discover.
 Achieve.

-The STEM I - SPARK program consists of a range of courses that students can choose (either one two-week course or two one-week courses), carefully selected STEM activities, inspiring research talks, as well as thought-provoking community building and self-awareness exercises.
+The STEM I - SPARK program consists of a range of courses that students can choose (either one two-week course or two one-week courses), carefully selected STEM activities, inspiring research talks, as well as thought-provoking community building and exercises.
 Students will study the foundations of one or two STEM disciplines while also having the opportunity to participate in programs that promote social and academic growth and support adolescents as they develop into responsible, globally aware citizens.
 The SPARK experience is fun, engaging, and truly rewarding.

 Brown University offers summer sports camps for young athletes.
 We are committed to providing an exceptional camp experience for campers of all ages and skill levels.
 Camps are led by Brown's varsity coaches, their staff and current Brown athletes.